Bobby Jindal: First term

+Thereafter, Janice Clark, a state district court judge in Baton Rouge, declared that portion of the law enhancing the retirement benefits of Edmonson to be unconstitutional.

 On June 27, 2008, Louisiana's Secretary of State confirmed that a recall petition had been filed against Jindal in response to Jindal's refusal to veto a bill that would have more than doubled the current state legislative pay.
 During his gubernatorial campaign, Jindal had pledged to prevent legislative pay raises that would take effect during the current term.

 Jindal responded by saying that he is opposed to the pay increase, but that he had pledged to let the legislature govern themselves.

 On June 30, 2008, Jindal reversed his earlier position by vetoing the pay raise legislation, stating that he made a mistake by staying out of the pay raise issue.
 In response, the petitioners dropped their recall effort.

 Standard and Poor's raised Louisiana's bond rating and credit outlook from stable to positive in 2009.
 In announcing this change, the organization gave credit to the state's strong management and "commitment to streamlining its government functions."
 Jindal met with President Barack Obama in October 2009 where the governor pushed for increased federal dollars to cover rising Medicaid costs, speeding the construction of hurricane-protection barriers, and financing the proposed Louisiana State University teaching hospital.
 During a town hall meeting, Obama praised Jindal as a "hard working man who is doing a good job" for the State, and expressed support for the governor's overhaul of the State's educational system in the area of increased charter schools.

-Louisiana state government watchdog C.B.
-Forgotston, former counsel to the House Appropriations Committee who supported Jindal's election in 2007, has expressed disappointment with the governor in regard to the legislative pay raise and other fiscal issues.
-Forgotston said he would grade Jindal an A+ in public relations and a D in fiscal performance in office.

 Jindal negotiated an agreement whereby Foster Farms, a private chicken processor, would receive $50 million in taxpayer funds to purchase a chicken processing plant owned by bankrupt Pilgrim's Pride.

 Some claimed there is a conflict of interest in that Pilgrim's Pride founder Lonnie "Bo" Pilgrim contributed $2500 to Jindal's campaign in 2007.
 Other contributors to Jindal's campaign who benefited from economic development spending include Albemarle and Edison Chouest Offshore.
 Jindal however released a statement saying that this legislation saved over 1,000 jobs, serves as a stimulus to Louisiana's economy, and had wide bipartisan support.